Policies

 Media Release Policy

 At the start of each school year, parents have the opportunity to determine whether or not a child’s name, likeness and/or classwork can be posted on the internet in either video or photographic form.
-The Student/Parent Handbook contains a separate section that must be signed and initialed by parents to indicate the acknowledgement of our Media Release (as well as other) policies.
-Below you will find our policy for the use of student images, videos and examples of excellent work in the classroom.
+This permission is done through Infinite Campus.
+This must be done within the first ten days of enrollment or the first ten days of the academic year, whichever is applicable to the child.

 Publicity Releases & Web Publications

 Effingham County Schools publicize students’ outstanding achievements and activities through various media.
 This may include, but is not limited to, honor roll lists, yearbooks, photographs and videos of classroom and/or extracurricular activities.
 In addition, exemplary student work, student pictures, and student’s first and last names may be published on school-sponsored websites.
-Parents, legal guardians, or eligible students may make a written request to the principal of the school where a student is enrolled, within 10 days of enrollment or the first 10 days of the academic school year, to request that such information not be published or used on any school-sponsored websites.
+Parents, legal guardians, or eligible students must indicate in Infinite Campus that they do not wish to grant these permissions for their child.
+This must be done within the first ten days of enrollment or the first ten days of the academic year, whichever is applicable to the child.

 Please note that you must take action if you do not want anything related to your child posted on the school or district website.
-You can find the full entire Verification of Receipt form here.
+You will need to go into Infinite Campus to change your child's permissions.

 Acceptable Use Policy